wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-log-on-windows-server.md

 	wacn.date=""/>

-# Log on to a Windows virtual machine using the Azure Management Portal
+# Log on to a Windows virtual machine using the Azure Classic Management Portal

-In the Azure Management Portal, you use the **Connect** button to start a Remote Desktop session and log on to a Windows VM.
+In the Azure Classic Management Portal, you use the **Connect** button to start a Remote Desktop session and log on to a Windows VM.

 Do you want to connect to a Linux VM?
-See [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-how-to-log-on).
+See [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-classic-log-on/).

- Resource Manager model. [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-classic-include.md)] Resource Manager model.
-

-## Video walkthrough

-Here's a video walkthrough of the steps in this tutorial.
-It also covers endpoints and public and private ports used for connecting to a Windows VM in Azure.

-[AZURE.VIDEO logging-on-to-vm-running-windows-server-on-azure]

-
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the classic deployment model.
+Azure recommends that most new deployments use the Resource Manager model.

 ## Connect to the virtual machine

-1. Sign in to the Azure Management Portal.
+1. Sign in to the Azure Classic Management Portal.

 2. Click **Virtual Machines**, and then select the virtual machine.